abelgacem/topix-jk-site-it/docs/categories/_definitions/list/project/whatis/requirement.md

 - {{ page.mx.description }}
 - Denotes the needs to be fulfilled
 - Meant to be implemented
+- A detailed specification or condition that must be met to achieve an objective.
+- the necessary actions, conditions, or resources needed to accomplish an objective.
+- Are the conditions or steps needed to reach an objective.

 # {{ site.data.name.class }}
 - functional